jktr/websent/README.md

 ```

 You can then launch the tutorial presentation
-from the `/example` directory and view
+from the `./tutorial` directory and view
 it at http://localhost:8080.

 ```
 $ cd example/
-$ websent tutorial.md
+$ websent --style builtin:tutorial tutorial.md
 <TUI opens>
 ```

+Note that (by default) all files in the current
+directory are served over HTTP as part of the
+presentation's assets.
+Set `--asset-dir` to avoid
+leaking private files.

 [Suckess' sent](https://tools.suckless.org/sent)
 previously filled this tool's niche for me, but there